 The cottage has been recently refurbished to a very high standard.
 Guests are provided with fine bed linen and plenty of fresh towels.
 This cottage sleeps four adults very comfortably, and there is room for a child's bed in the master bedroom if required.

 The property consists of:

-Wake up and enjoy a wonderful view of the sea.
-This room is complete with a Double bed, oak wardrobe with wooden hangers, large chest of draws and a hairdryer.
+Master double bedroom - Wake up and enjoy a wonderful view of the sea.
+This room is complete with a king-size bed, oak wardrobe with wooden hangers, large chest of draws and a hairdryer.

-Table and seating for 4, with full set of crockery, cutlery and glassware.
+Dining room- Table and seating for four, with full set of crockery, cutlery and glassware.